Updated: Dec 10, 2022

 4tsp.
 Ginger Powder ($8.55/lb)

-Ginger also has many health benefits for humans, such as ____.
+Ginger also has many health benefits for humans, such as anti-inflammatory and anti-anxiety properties.
 We typically purchase ginger in bulk on Amazon.
 In a month, we use roughly 1.39oz. making our monthly cost roughly $1.48 for the 8 teaspoons Fiona consumes.

 4 Full Seaweed Sheets ($3.24/pack)